 Why Invest in Swing Trade Shares?

-Compared to some of the other longer-term trading strategies, swing trading is not very time-intensive.
-The trader may, for instance, just spend two-three hours buying and selling in a day.
+Compared to some trading strategies, swing trading is not very time-intensive.
+The trader may, for instance, just spend two to three hours buying and selling in a day.

-Applying this strategy in the market is all about timing market moves and making short-term trades for quick profits.
+Applying the swing trading strategy in the market is all about timing market moves and making short-term trades for quick profits.
 The returns are quick, and with a well-put-together, diversified portfolio, it is possible to benefit through the ups and downs of the stock market.

 However, like all other financial trading strategies, swing trading carries significant risk, especially when you leave your trade positions open overnight.
 Good risk management is thus essential.

 Frequently Asked Questions

 The most common strategy to reduce risk and protect invested capital is by using a “stop order” if the share price goes too far down when you think it should be going up, and vice versa.

 Yes.
 Most countries consider profits from trading as a taxable event, so you’ll have to pay some kind of capital gains or income tax on the money you make.
 In the UK (at the time of writing) you shouldn’t have to pay tax if you trade via spread bets or by trading in an ISA or SIPP account.